Slow the progression of your child’s nearsightedness.

 Several studies show that low-dose atropine helps to reduce the progression of myopia in children, especially when combined with Ortho-K lenses.

-If you’d like to learn more about myopia control, request an appointment at Palos Verdes Family Vision Optometry today.
+If you’d like to learn more about myopia management, request an appointment at Palos Verdes Family Vision Optometry today.